vultr/terraform-provider-vultr/website/docs/r/snapshot.html.markdown

 The following attributes are exported:

 * `id` - The ID for the given snapshot.
-* `vps_id` - The ID of the server that the snapshot was created from.
+* `instance_id` - The ID of the server that the snapshot was created from.
 * `description` - The description for the given snapshot.
 * `date_created` - The date the snapshot was created.
 * `size` - The size of the snapshot in Bytes.